oracle-livelabs/apex/online-book-store-app/10-add-user/10-add-user.md

     ![close dialog](images/display-img-source.png " " )

-22. Select the **My Books** region in the property editor, and enter/select the following:
+22. Select **My Books** region in the property editor, and enter/select the following:

     - Under Layout: